If you love hi-fi gear, you won’t love what you’re about to see.

 Takeaways

 This customer has requested a refund and I hope he receives it.
 He left a justified, negative Google review which as I said drew the ire of Mr RFW.
-It’s a shame that, rather than the usual defensiveness and blame-throwing he’s not able to adopt a more honest review of the harm he’s causing to people’s equipment.
+This alone tells you everything you need to know about this repairer.
+Don’t say you haven’t been warned!

 Case 18 – Beautiful Kenwood KA-9150 integrated amplifier ruined